Ilink/Rubysquare/README.md

 Rubysquare
 ==========
 Cloud-esque music player.
 I didn't want to be tied down to a specific cloud music vendor (like Amazon or Google) so I started this project.
 While still in its infancy, skeletal functionality is coming along nicely.
+The crux of the project is that many users can share a single music library.

 Features Currently Under Development
 --------------